A state of war is a state of exception, which pushes one to take a position:

 It’s about taking the side outside of the limited range of options proposed by the state of war.

-Refusing the binary traps, refusing the fear, acting from one’s own dynamic position of life itself.
+Refusing the binary traps, refusing the fear, and acting from one’s own dynamic position of life itself.

 Proposing a new context.